amit862/Java-Data-Structure/README.md

 • Average Case − This is the scenario depicting the average execution time of an operation of a data structure.
 If a operation takes ƒ(n) time in execution then m operations will take mƒ(n) time.

 • Best Case − This is the scenario depicting the least possible execution time of an operation of a data structure.
-If a operation takes ƒ(n) time in execution then actual operation may take time as random number which would be maximum as ƒ(n).
+If an operation takes ƒ(n) time in execution then actual operation may take time as random number which would be maximum as ƒ(n).

 ## Local Environment Setup